 Sales taxes are assessed when a transaction occurs between a business and the end user of a product in a retail transaction.
-When a business sells goods at wholesale to another business which will add additional value and they are not the end user of your product, no sales taxes should be collected.
+When a business sells goods at wholesale to another business which will add additional value and is not the end user of your product, no sales taxes should be collected.

-In June of 2018, the Supreme Court ruled that even if an online business does not have a nexus (physical presence) in a state, the state can require online retailers to collect and remit sales taxes.
+In June 2018, the Supreme Court ruled that even if an online business does not have a nexus (physical presence) in a state, the state can require online retailers to collect and remit sales taxes.

 This ruling has far-reaching implications for any business selling products online.
 While the rules are changing day by day, CPA Brad Whitten of Pikes Peak Financial Group explains how the new sales tax collection rules may apply to you.

-Here is what you need to know as an online retailer
+Here is what you need to know as an online retailer.

 Note: if a business make purchases from wholesalers they are considered tax-exempt transactions since the business is not the end user of the products.
 So as not to give every wholesaler a SSN the business would also want to have a TIN.

 A Tax ID Number (TIN) is also referred to as an Employee ID Number or EIN for short.